Alina Bicar

-Alina Joyce Bicar (born November 17, 1997) is a Filipino professional volleyball player currently playing for the Chery Tiggo 7 Pro Crossovers in the Premier Volleyball League.
+Alina Joyce Bicar (born November 17, 1998) is a Filipina professional volleyball player currently playing for the Chery Tiggo Crossovers in the Premier Volleyball League.
 Bicar played setter for and was a former captain of the UST Golden Tigresses.

 Volleyball career

 UAAP

 Bicar was a member of UST Golden Tigresses collegiate women's University team.

 In 2020, Bicar became the captain of the team in the UAAP Season 82 volleyball tournaments but later on, the tournament was cancelled because of the COVID-19 pandemic.